The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 "Sometimes, however, no matter how much you budget you simply don't have enough.
 In this case some people might look to student overdrafts, credit cards and personal loans.
 However, this should be avoided unless you can be 100% certain you can pay it back.

-"If you're not very good at budgeting, there are personal accounts available that can do it for you - such as the thinkmoney Personal Account.
+"If you're not very good at budgeting, there are personal accounts available that can do it for you - such as the thinkmoney Managed Current Account.
 It splits your money up each month, effectively 'freezing' the money you need for bills and rent payments.
 The rest goes into a debit card account, so you know exactly how much you can spend."